fastai/fastpages/README.md

 ## Writing Blog Posts With Microsoft Word

 Save your Microsoft Word documents into the `/_word` folder with the same naming convention (`YYYY-MM-DD-*.docx`) specified for notebooks.

+_Note:_ [alt text](https://support.office.com/en-us/article/add-alternative-text-to-a-shape-picture-chart-smartart-graphic-or-other-object-44989b2a-903c-4d9a-b742-6a75b451c669) in Word documents are not yet supported by fastpages, and will break links to images.

+### Specifying front-matter for Word documents

+`fastpages` does not have a robust way to specify front matter for Word documents.
+At the moment, you can only specify front matter globablly for all Word documents by editing [_action_files/word_front_matter.txt](_action_files/word_front_matter.txt).

+If you want different front matter for individual Word documents, you can convert Word documents to markdown files by running the blog locally using the  [development guide](_fastpages_docs/DEVELOPMENT.md) and edit the front matter in the markdown file.
+If you do this, you must delete the Word document after you convert it to markdown so the automated system does not overwrite your markdown file next time your site builds.

 # Running the blog on your local machine